zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 ### Electrodynamic Similitude

-The unit conversion process can be conceptually divided into two steps: during the first step, we identify dimensionless quantities (independent of the unit convention), and during the second step, we group and transform the remaining (dimensional) quantities.
+The unit conversion process can be conceptually divided into two steps: during the first step, we identify dimensionless quantities (independent of the system of units), and during the second step, we group and transform the remaining (dimensional) quantities.
 We have already encountered an example of the former (see Eqn.
 1y.4); we must now analyze the terms comprising Eqn.
 11.10 and 11.11 in a similar manner.

 Let us perform a change of variables